Master of Science in Homeland Security Studies

 Special Topics in Security Studies (limited usage, once for 3 SCH)

-No electives courses outside the department will be permitted except at the department chair's discretion.
+No elective courses outside of the department will be permitted except at the department chair's discretion.

 Total Hours36